lerna-lite/lerna-lite/README.md

 ## Installation

 > Lerna-Lite is entirely modular, as opposed to Lerna, and installing the CLI locally or globally will only give you access to the `init` command.
-Make sure to install the command(s) you wish to use.
+So you need to make sure to install the command(s) you wish to use.

 If you are new to Lerna-Lite, you could also run the [lerna init](https://github.com/lerna-lite/lerna-lite/tree/main/packages/init#readme) command which will create the `lerna.json` for you with a minimal setup.
 If you are using a different client other than npm, then make sure to update the `npmClient` property in `lerna.json` (for example: `"npmClient": "yarn"` or `"pnpm"`).